MP3Martin/blazor-car-rental/docs/documentation.md

 ### Creating and editing

 There is a purple "Add a car" button that show a dialog where you can edit all the info about the new car.
 That same dialog is used for editing cars.

 If you are on a pc, you can move your cursor over the individual cars and an edit button will appear to edit them.
 The edit buttons are always visible on touch devices.

-[//]: # ()
-[//]: # (## Customers page)

-[//]: # ()
-[//]: # (Todo)
+## Customers page

+This page is only for managing customers.
+You can also use this page to quickly se all the cars that are rented to a speicfic customer.

 ## Settings